A career change into mining or resources can be achievable, but it’s not usually about a single “magic ticket”.

 Do I need mining experience?

 Not always.
 Many people enter from adjacent industries, but you must demonstrate safety mindset, reliability, and readiness to learn.
+Transferable evidence from construction, manufacturing, transport or the trades often counts for a lot when it’s presented clearly.

 What’s the fastest way to improve my chances?